1 Dividend Stock Down 49% You'll Regret Not Buying on the Dip

-Fool.com contributor Parkev Tatevosian describes why this dividend stock could be an excellent addition to investor portfolios.
+Fool.com contributor Parkev Tatevosian highlights one excellent dividend stock for passive income investors.

 When our analyst team has a stock tip, it can pay to listen.
 After all, the newsletter they have run for over a decade, Motley Fool Stock Advisor, has tripled the market.*

-They just revealed what they believe are the ten best stocks for investors to buy right now... and Target wasn't one of them!
+They just revealed what they believe are the ten best stocks for investors to buy right now... and Walgreens Boots Alliance wasn't one of them!
 That's right -- they think these 10 stocks are even better buys.

 *Stock Advisor returns as of July 3, 2023